All Episodes

 It's not how it works.

-Why do you look to those people in Washington to lower the price of gasoline when they're the ones responsible for where it is?
+The thing I really don't understand is, why do you look to those people in Washington to lower the price of gasoline when they're the ones responsible for where it is?

 It's not big oil.

-Anytime you have such a heavily regulated industry that's taxed to the hilt like this one is, you tell me that you're gonna get you're gonna get satisfaction from people who so we're gonna have a windfall profits tax.
+Anytime you have such a heavily regulated industry that's taxed to the hilt like this one is, you tell me that you're going to get satisfaction from people.

 It's the same thing as class envy when the Democrats start talking about raising taxes on the rich.

-These winners in life's lottery have so much, and the poor and the downtrodden the middle class have so little.
+These winners in life's lottery have so much, and the poor and the downtrodden, the middle class have so little.

 What good is that doing you?